 To ensure that your feathery friends are always well-nourished, Bird Buddy's design makes it super easy to refill the seed container.
 The Bird Buddy seed container holds approximately 4 cups/32oz/1l of bird food, which amounts to about 1lb/0.6kg, depending on the type of food you're using.
 The container can be easily accessed with the rear hatch door and refilled at any time with the handy seed scoop.

 Types of bird food you can use

-You can use any type of dry or solid bird food with Bird Buddy, be it pre-packaged loose seed mix, or a homemade mix you’ve prepared yourself, chopped fruit, or even mealworms.
-Please be advised that you cannot use liquid food, such as nectar to attract hummingbirds, due to the drainage holes at the bottom of the feeder.
-You can find [tips and tricks] on which types of food to use to attract certain birds in the Bird Buddy app, as well as in the starter guide that was included in your Bird Buddy box.
+You can use any dry or solid bird food with Bird Buddy, be it a pre-packaged loose seed mix, a homemade mix you’ve prepared yourself, chopped fruit, or even mealworms.
+Please be advised that you cannot use liquid food, such as nectar, to attract hummingbirds due to the drainage holes at the bottom of the feeder.
+You can find tips and tricks on which types of food to use to attract specific birds in the Bird Buddy app, as well as in the starter guide that was included in your Bird Buddy box.

 If you’ve purchased the suet ball holder add-on, you can use suet to treat your birds to a proper feast as well.

 Filling up the seed container

 Filling up the seed container is super easy!
 You can access the seed container from the rear hatch.
 To make refills even easier, we included a seed scoop with a handy spout with every order.